-- While the apples are cooking use the ramekins as a template to cut 4 circles from the sliced bread.
+- While the apples are cooking use a ramekin as a template to cut 4 circles from the sliced bread.

-- Butter the bread circles, dust generously with cinnamon and spread over a generous tsp of brown sugar on each.
+- Butter the bread circles, dust generously with cinnamon and spread a tsp of brown sugar on each.

 - Cut the circles into quarters.

-- Stir in the vanilla sugar into the cooked apples once cooked.
+- Stir the caster sugar and vanilla extract into the apples once cooked.

-- Place the stewed apples equally into 4 ramekins.
+- Divide the stewed apples between 4 ramekins.

 - Then lay the bread quarters over the apples in a circle so that the last quarter is tucked under the first.

-- Place on a baking tray in the middle of the oven for 15 minutes until the top goes crispy.
+- Place the puddings on a baking tray in the middle of the oven for 15 minutes until the tops go crispy.

 - Let the puddings cool down for at least five minutes before serving as they will be extremely hot inside!